nguyenphucbao68/wnc/hw/w2/readme.md

   - `ajv-formats`: An extension for Ajv to support more JSON schema formats.
   - `ajv-errors`: Allow custom error messages in JSON-Schema for Ajv validator.
   - `swagger-jsdoc`: This library reads your JSDoc-annotated source code and generates an OpenAPI (Swagger) specification.
+  - `swagger-autogen`: Automates Swagger documentation for APIs by recognizing endpoints, methods, and more from code comments, generating a Swagger JSON file.
   - `swagger-ui-express`: An Express middleware for serving Swagger UI to explore API documentation.

 ## Steps